teodosin/teodosin_com/src/posts/ever-playful.md

 description: "Surreal Animation Loop"
 categories: ["animation", "personal"]
 tags: ["animation"]
+cover: "ever_playful/playful_512.gif"
-cover: "ever_playful/playful_1080.gif"
+banner: "ever_playful/playful_1080.gif"
 ---

-_Ever Playful_ is a surreal loop made to practice animation and the mixed use of multiple software.
+_Ever Playful_ is a surreal animation loop made as a personal project.

 The idea was clear in my mind since the beginning, so I opted to skip the sketching phase and went straight to the asset creation and animation.
-It involved several steps:
+It involved combining several steps over several different software:

 * Modeling of the character in *Blender*.
 * Modeling of the mandala in *Blender* with geometry nodes.